 Benefits of Dental Implants

-Firstly, they act as structural anchor points for oral structures such as bridges or crowns.
-With anchor points such as these, one could affix a single crown of their choosing, a multiple tooth fixed bridge, a full arch bridge where the jaw’s entire set of teeth are replaced with a single set of fixed bridges or an anchor point for dentures.
+Firstly, they act as structural anchor points for oral structures such as dental bridges or crowns.
+With anchor points such as these, one could affix a single dental crown of their choosing, a multiple tooth fixed bridge, a full arch bridge where the jaw’s entire set of teeth are replaced with a single set of fixed bridges or an anchor point for dentures.
 These crowns or bridges can be made from base metals or high-quality zirconia-based ceramics based on choice and budget.

 They also serve as a reinforcement for the patient’s jaw structure, since missing teeth will weaken the bone structure, will expose gums, sensitive nerve endings, and blood vessels, and will cause soft and hard tissue to collapse around the empty tooth socket.
 This ultimately makes both soft and hard tissues of the jaw warp and change shape, further complicating the patient’s oral health.